 - Day trip to Ouzoud Waterfalls

-Places to Visit in Marrakech
+Museums & Places to visit in Marrakech

 Le Jardin Majorelle